-Counselling and Disability Services provides free and confidential counselling and disability support to ensure students can participate fully in university life.
+Counselling and Disability Service provides free and confidential counselling and disability support to ensure students can participate fully in university life.
 The unit offers a range of programs and workshops to help students overcome the challenges of personal and situational issues that impact on their university experience.

 All ACU counsellors are experienced and trained psychologists or social workers.
 They assist students via one-to-one counselling, psychoeducational groups and the provision of relevant resources and referral.
 The counsellors also offer Mental Health First Aid which educates and raises awareness about mental health and empowers people to respond appropriately.
 A number of early intervention stress management programs are offered on each campus and a range of workshops are offered on the campuses to encourage proactive health management.

 The Disability Advisors work with students with ongoing or temporary disabilities, including health conditions, which impact their studies.
 Disability Advisors, based upon treating professionals’ assessment and recommendations develop an individual plan (called an Education Inclusion Plan) for students to manage their studies.